 Driving Under the Influence of Marijuana in San Diego

 The vehicle code section that covers a Marijuana DUI is VC 23152(e).
 Getting a DUI while being under the influence of marijuana is more complicated than a simple DUI under the influence of alcohol which may cause vehicular manslaughter.
-This is because a different standardized test is conducted as well a different chemical test.
+This is because a different standardized test is conducted as well as a different chemical test.
 Unlike in a breath test where law enforcement is testing how many parts per million there is alcohol in each breath; it is extremely difficult to determine a particular amount of THC in the bloodstream to establish impairment.
 Unlike alcohol, building up a tolerance or resistance to marijuana is a lot more common.

 NORML (http://norml.org/) and LEAP (http://www.leap.cc/) are the two biggest organizations to learn about how your rights are protected as a medical marijuana patient and how law enforcement treats individuals with your conditions.

 A lot of the information you will find does not provide immunity from arrest; however, there exist valid defenses to charges brought by a prosecuting authority.
 It is important to know that many prosecutors are not up to date on current issues arising out of the medical marijuana movement here in San Diego and it is important to keep them updated by advocating on your behalf.

 The State of California courts have held that a medical marijuana patient may possess an amount of marijuana consistent with the patient’s medical needs.
 People v.
 Wright (2006) 40 Cal.4th 97.
 The Compassionate Use Act clearly states the rights for all California residents to possess medical marijuana to benefit his or her conditions and the conditions of others (i.e. accounting for marijuana caregivers and marijuana cultivators).

 Not all marijuana charges are created equal, but we can help.
 Whether you are looking for medical or non-medical marijuana defense in San Diego, please contact San Diego attorney Vik Monder at 619.405.0063 or visit www.monderlaw.com.